Visiting International Scholars

 For tax purposes an honorarium recipient is generally considered an independent contractor and their payments can be subject to withholding tax rates unless the scholar/speaker qualifies for tax treaty benefits.
 There are several factors used to determine the taxability of these payments, such as, but not limited to, U.S tax treaties with the visitor's country of residency, the 9/5/6 rule mentioned above, and the type of visa of the scholar/speaker.

-- Copies of the I-94 card, if applicable, passport photo page, passport expiration page (if not on photo page), B1 visa, if applicable.
+- Copies of the I-94 card, if applicable, passport photo page, passport expiration page (if not on photo page), B1 or B2 visa, if applicable.

-- Form 8233, if applicable, for treaty benefits
+- IRS Form 8233, if applicable, for treaty benefits

 - NOTE: A valid U.S. social security number or ITIN number is required to qualify for tax treaty benefits.
 No exceptions, no SS#/ITIN no tax treaty benefits, (see IRS publication 519, pg.
 8)